-Right-click on the taskbar and select Task Manager, then click More Details.
-Next move to the Details tab, Right-click at TiWorker.exe process and Set priority to Low. * Now see how your computer acts with this setting.
-If TiWorker high usage issue is not eliminated continue to the next solution.
+- Now see how your computer acts with this setting, If TiWorker.exe high CPU usage issue is not eliminated continue to the next solution.

 Checking the System Maintenance

-The system maintenance will take you into a number of steps that will remove unused files, shortcuts and performs task maintenance.
-You can not only fix windows modules installer worker High Cpu usage but also you can remove the other unwanted files.
+The system maintenance will take you into a number of steps that will remove unused files, and shortcuts and perform task maintenance.
+You can not only fix Windows modules installer worker High Cpu usage but also you can remove the other unwanted files.

-This is also an alternate method to fix the tiworker.exe problem.
-Some Times corrupted system files cause different problems on the windows computer.
-And maybe corrupted missing system files causing windows modules installer worker unresponsive.
+This is also an alternate method to fix the Windows 11 High CPU usage problem.
+Corrupted system files are also responsible for different problems on the Windows computer.
+If due to some reason, TiWorker.exe or the files it needs for its operation are corrupted or missing may cause the Windows modules installer worker unresponsive.